Raul3324/dataops_pipeline/README.md

 ### Bonus task

 The bonus task is implemented in a Jupyter Notebook under notebooks/, using only local files and Python.
+It consists of a series of operations on the datasets application_train and bureau, from cleaning them to feature engineering, and, finally, to training an XGBOOST classifier on them.